gaissmai/grammar/README.md

 package grammar // import "github.com/gaissmai/grammar"
 ```
 ### Whitespaces / Newlines
-Examlple regex containing white-spaces and newlines to make it more readable.
+Example regex containing white-spaces and newlines to make it more readable.
 This regex matches number of the form `1.2e+42, .3, 11, 42., 3.1415,...`.
 ```
    `                       // NUMBER: 1.2e+42, .3, 11, 42., 3.1415, ...